ANAMIKA

 3. KORAH WAS A KOULIK!

-A year or so ago, I wrote here at some length on a very unique name, proudly borne by an artist I had just gotten to know - a certain Mr. Kora Koulik (the latter half pronounced 'Cowlick').
-That post had plenty to say about the sad tragedy of biblical rebel Korah; the conclusion arrived at was "like Korah, like cowlick - plucky, pesky, diehard rebels both!"
+A year or so ago, I recorded here meeting an artist with a very unique name - Kora Koulik (the latter half pronounced 'Cowlick').
+I had plenty to say about the sad tragedy of biblical rebel Korah; the conclusion arrived at was "like Korah, like cowlick - plucky, pesky, diehard rebels both!"

 The other day, I saw the story of a certain 'kaulika/koulika' in the Panchatantra.
 'Kau' of 'Kaulika' is pronounced 'cow' and the Hindi equivalent of 'Kaulika' is 'Kaulik/ Koulik'.